arvindcheenu/Chromanomer/.github/CONTRIBUTING.md

 #### For Testing `scss` files

-> ⚠️ This setup might change in the near future to enable seamless usage of all languages so until then, Changes to Demo Files are **NOT TO BE PUSHED UNDER ANY CIRCUMSTANCES** and are currently present only for verification.
+> ⚠️ This setup might change in the near future to enable seamless usage of all languages so until then, Changes to Demo Files are **NOT TO BE PUSHED UNDER ANY CIRCUMSTANCES** and are currently present only for testing purposes.

 * In case you are testing a new language, generate `style/colors.scss` using the cli command `coxy run scss -l <lang-code>`.